Doctoral and Postdoctoral Research Fellowships

 - The role of Germany and the USA in international relations

-- American history (European doctoral and postdoctoral scholars only)
+- North American history and Pan American, including Mexico, Central America, and the Caribbean (European doctoral and postdoctoral scholars only)

 The proposed research projects should make use of historical methods and engage with the relevant historiography.
 We especially invite applications from doctoral students and postdoctoral scholars who currently have no funding from their home institutions.
 The fellowships are usually granted for periods of one to five months but, in exceptional cases and depending on the availability of funds, they can be extended by one month.